 W New York – Times Square is great if you want to stay in the heart of the city, in a modern hotel.
 A plasma TV, terry cloth bathrobes and Bliss bath amenities are included in all rooms.
 Rooms are equipped with a stocked mini-bar and light snacks.

 The Pod Hotels are a good deal in New York City, though more so in winter.
 Pod 39, is a little better than Pod 51 because it’s newer and has a rooftop bar.
 The newest edition is Pod Times Square which just opened in January, 2018.

 The Jane is a historic and fun budget option with a rooftop bar and adjoining club.
 Rooms can be small, but it’s hard to beat the price in NYC.
 Especially since they have a great location in Greenwich Village near the Hudson River and High Line.

-Cost conscience travelers should also consider renting an Airbnb apartment with good reviews.
-If you’ve never used the service, sign up here to receive a discount off your first stay!
-Just know that New York is cracking down on the service, and you can no longer rent private apartments in Manhattan.
-There are still good private options in Brooklyn and Queens though, so you don’t have to be captive to hotel prices.
+Families and groups of friends can rent short term apartments.
+But you can no longer rent private apartments in Manhattan.
+There are still good private options in Brooklyn and Queens though.
+So you don’t have to be captive to hotel prices.

 2016 NY Times Travel Show Exhibitor Award Winners: